 Innovation Call for Structural Materials and Manufacturing Processes

 Wave Energy Scotland’s (WES) most recent funding call closed on 08 September 2016.
-The successful companies are listed below:
+The successful projects are listed below:

 Lead Partner: CorPower Ocean AB